pramodsunagar/GHCP-CSC-Global/Lab-2-Interactwithcopilotchat.md

 #### **Prompt (Ask Mode)**

-Create an ASP.NET Core Web API project with a health check endpoint `/health` returning `{ status: "ok" }`.
+@workspace /new Create an ASP.NET Core Web API project with a health check endpoint `/health` returning `{ status: "ok" }`.
 Provide the folder structure, commands, and code.

 ---